watterott/RedFly-Shield/README.md

 ![RedFly-Shield hardware dia](https://github.com/watterott/RedFly-Shield/raw/master/img/hw_dia.png)

-__Note: The PCB v1.3 has the new Arduino UNO R3 layout.
-But the connectors are the normal ones, which don't use SDA, SCL, IOREF, NC.
-So that the shield can be mounted also on an Arduino Duemilanove or Mega.__
+_Note: The PCB v1.3 has the new Arduino UNO R3 layout.
+But the connectors are the normal ones, which don't use SDA, SCL, IOREF and NC.
+So that the shield can be mounted also on an Arduino Duemilanove or Mega._

 ## Software
 [Arduino Library + Examples](https://github.com/watterott/RedFly-Shield/downloads)